Kevin De Bruyne: International career

-De Bruyne was capped by Belgium at under-18, under-19, and under-21 level.
-He made his debut for the Belgian senior team on 11 August 2010 in an international friendly against Finland in Turku; the game ended in a 1–0 loss for Belgium.
+De Bruyne represented Belgium at under-18, under-19, and under-21 levels.
+He made his senior team debut on 11 August 2010 in an international friendly match against Finland in Turku; the game ended in a 1–0 loss for Belgium.

 Before making his full debut for Belgium's senior side, De Bruyne was eligible to play for Burundi, his mother's birthplace.

 De Bruyne became a regular member of Belgium's team during the 2014 FIFA World Cup qualification campaign, where he scored four goals as the Red Devils qualified for their first major tournament in 12 years.